unit-io/unitdb/docs/usage/advanced.md

 ### Iterating over items
 Use the DB.Items() function which returns a new instance of ItemIterator.
-Specify topic to retrieve values and use last parameter to specify duration or specify number of recent messages to retrieve from the topic. for example, "last=1h" retrieves messages from tracedb stored in last 1 hour, or "last=100" to retrieve last 100 messages from the tracedb:
+Specify topic to retrieve values and use last parameter to specify duration or specify number of recent messages to retrieve from the topic. for example, "last=1h" retrieves messages from unitdb stored in last 1 hour, or "last=100" to retrieve last 100 messages from the unitdb:

 ```

-	func print(topic []byte, db *tracedb.DB) {
+	func print(topic []byte, db *unitdb.DB) {
 		// topic -> "unit8.b.b1?last=1h"
-		it, err := db.Items(&tracedb.Query{Topic: topic})
+		it, err := db.Items(&unitdb.Query{Topic: topic})
 		if err != nil {
 			log.Fatal(err)
 			return